10 Reasons Why Dachshunds Bark All The Time

 Separation Anxiety

-Your dachshund may be barking because of a medical issue.
+Your Dachshund may be barking because of a medical or health related issue.
 If they have a brain disease, this may cause excessive barking.
-Have your dachshund routinely checked by the vet to see if a disease or illness could be causing your dog to bark constantly.
+Have your Dachshund routinely checked by the vet to see if a disease or illness could be causing your dog to bark constantly.

 Pain

-If your poor doxie was bitten by a nasty horse fly or stung by a wasp, they may be barking because they are in pain.
+If your poor doxie has an injury or was stung by a bee, they may be barking because they are in pain.

 Age

-Doxies that haven’t had enough exposure to the outside world will bark at everything that moves.
-Not having enough experience with other people or dogs will make your dachshund more anxious around strangers.
+Dachshunds that haven’t had enough exposure to the outside world will bark at everything that moves.
+Not having enough experience with other people or animals will make your doxie act more anxious around strangers.

 Dachshunds are easily distracted by the sights, sounds, and smells of the world.
-In order to stop the barking, we need to get our dog’s attention off of the distraction and re-direct their attention on us.
+In order to stop the excessive barking, we must divert their attention away from the distractions and refocus it on us.

 Reward When Quiet

-Dachshunds #1 favorite thing in the world is…FOOD!
-Yummy dog treats are a positive incentive that will give your dog a reason to focus on you instead of the barking distraction.
+Your Dachshund’s #1 favorite thing in the world is…FOOD!
+Yummy dog treats are a positive incentive that will give your doxie a reason to focus on you instead of the barking distraction.

 Get their attention and only give treats and praise when they are quiet and focused on you.